gmsundar15/gmsundar15/README.md

 Simple project which simulates evaporation of water through micro-pores on a molocular level.
 The original idea was to expand on this simulation to include saline water so that a process to desalinate water can be developed.
 The simulation is done through scripting in LAMMPS with some code on MATLAB.\
 [Repository](https://github.com/gmsundar15/Molecular-Dynamics-Simulation-of-Evaporation-through-Porous-media)

-# Future Plans
-I am not very good at programing user applications.
-But I am currently learning more and hope to contribute to some open source projects in the future.
-I have a really big goal of developing a open source fork of Android for use in E-readers.
-I hope to get there in about 2028, completely by learning and working on my free time.

 <!--